JohnObama24/JohnObama24/README.md

 # 💫 About Me:
 Hi, I'm John Obama!
-I'm a junior developer exploring the worlds of web, game, and mobile development
+I'm a junior developer exploring the worlds of web, game, and mobile development.

 ## 🌐 Socials: